lacontrevoie/keycloak-altcha/README.md

 To safeguard registration against bots, Keycloak has integration with Google reCAPTCHA.
 This extension provides similar functionality, but with a more privacy friendly provider named [ALTCHA](https://altcha.org/).
 The code is based [the hCaptcha extension](https://github.com/p08dev/keycloak-hcaptcha), itself based on the vanilla implementation of reCAPTCHA in Keycloak.

 ALTCHA is a proof-of-work captcha generator which generates a complex math challenge taking a few seconds for a computer to solve, thus hindering exploitation of the form by spambots.
-The CAPTCHA doesn’t need any user interaction and is trefore accessible for disabled people.
+The CAPTCHA doesn’t need any user interaction and is therefore accessible for disabled people.

+This implementation doesn’t make **any third-party call** whatsoever.
+The Keycloak extension is using [the server-side implementation](https://github.com/altcha-org/altcha-lib) of ALTCHA and generates the challenge by itself.
+A small [Javascript snippet](https://github.com/altcha-org/altcha) is needed to solve the challenge client-side.

 ## Installation